fj-navarro/frontiers_blog/content/posts/vendor-lock-in-and-how-to-avoid-transformation-overdependence/index.md

 ### 5. **Service Lock-In**

-**Description:** Service lock-in occurs when a business becomes dependent on a vendor's services, such as support or maintenance, making it difficult to switch vendors without losing critical support.
+Service lock-in occurs when a business becomes dependent on a vendor's services, such as support or maintenance, making it difficult to switch vendors without losing critical support.

 **Example:** An organization relying on a vendor for specialized IT support that cannot be easily replicated by another provider.